1. INTRODUCTION.

 Chapters shall maintain a file (record) or correspondence which reflects the transactions pertinent to the chapter’s operation.
 It shall be the responsibility of the Secretary or a designated representative to maintain and account for all chapter records, current and non-current.

-- a.
-Current records are defined as those required to operate day-to-day business.
-Noncurrent records are those records created that reflect the development of the chapter and are necessary to maintain for historical purposes.
+1. Current records are defined as those required to operate day-to-day business.
+Non- current records are those records created that reflect the development of the Chapter and are necessary to maintain for historical purposes.

-- d.
-Outgoing chapter officials shall ensure that all chapter records, current and noncurrent, are transferred to newly elected officials.
+3. Outgoing Chapter officials shall ensure that all Chapter records, current and non-current, are transferred to newly elected officials.
 Chapter records are the property of the United States Army Warrant Officers' Association, Inc.

-- e.
-When a chapter is deactivated, chapter officials shall ensure that all records and property of the chapter are forwarded to USAWOA Headquarters.
-Bank accounts will be closed and all monies and pertinent records will also be forwarded to USAWOA Headquarters along with a final financial report.
+4. When a Chapter is deactivated, Chapter officials shall ensure that all records and property of the Chapter are forwarded to USAWOA Headquarters.
+Bank accounts will be closed, and all monies and pertinent records will also be forwarded to USAWOA Headquarters along with a final financial report.

 7. FORMS AND PUBLICATIONS.